Javanese culture: Blacksmithing

 For the Javanese, blacksmiths are traditionally valued.
 Some blacksmiths fast, and meditate to reach perfection.
 Javanese blacksmiths provide a range of tools such as farming equipment and to cultural items such as gamelan instruments and kris.
 Majapahit rigidly use fire-arms and cannonade as a feature of warfare.
 The Javanese bronze breech-loaded swivel-gun, more correctly known as a meriam was used ubiquitously by the Majapahit navy and unfortunately pirates and rival lords.
 The demise of the Majapahit empire also cause the flight of disaffected skilled bronze cannon-smiths to Brunei, modern Sumatra and Malaysia, and the Philippines lead to near universal use of the swivel-gun, especially on trade vessels to protect against prevalent marauding pirates, in the Makassar Strait.

 Keris is an important item, with many heirloom kris made by master blacksmiths holding significant historical value.
-The design of the keris, with its snake like blade, is to tear apart an opponents abdomen, making the injury more severe.
+The design of the keris, with its snake like blade, is to tear apart an opponent's abdomen, making the injury more severe.
 While the Javanese canting, enables them to make intricate Batik.

 Kota Gede is famous for its silverworks and silver handicrafts.